 She offers both mesh and non mesh alternatives for the treatment of stress incontinence and prolapse and is expert and one of Australia's leading providers of bulking agents, a minimally invasive day case procedure, for stress incontinence.

-Dr Dowling practices in general urology, neurourology and female pelvic medicine and reconstructive surgery at Metropolitan Urology in group private practice, based principally in the Malvern and Box Hill areas.
-She operates at Cabrini Hospital Malvern, Epworth Eastern and Hawthorn and Waverley Private Hospital.
+Dr Dowling practices in general urology, neurourology and female pelvic medicine and reconstructive surgery in private practice, based principally in the Malvern and Box Hill areas.
+She operates at Cabrini Hospital Malvern, Epworth Eastern and Epworth Hawthorn.

-Her public appointments also include Melbourne Health (Royal Melbourne Hospital) where she set up multidisciplinary clinics for female pelvic medicine and reconstructive surgery, continued to develop the neuro-urology service and the transition of young adults with complex congenital urology conditions and has worked for more than 15 years.
+Her public appointments have also included Melbourne Health (Royal Melbourne Hospital) where she set up multidisciplinary clinics for female pelvic medicine and reconstructive surgery, continued to develop the neuro-urology service and the transition of young adults with complex congenital urology conditions and has worked for more than 15 years.